Olubukola-Olanrewaju/Loan_Performance_Analysis/README.md

 ## Loan Risk and Performance Analysis Dashboard
 ## Overview

-This project analyzes loan data to evaluate credit risk, loan performance, and customer repayment behavior.
-The goal is to generate actionable insights that support better lending decisions and reduce financial risk.
+This project focuses on analyzing loan data to identify credit risk patterns, evaluate loan performance, and support data-driven lending decisions.
+The dashboard provides insights into borrower behavior, repayment trends, and high-risk segments.
 ## Business Problem

 Financial institutions face challenges in identifying high risk borrowers and managing loan defaults.
 Poor risk assessment can lead to increased losses and reduced profitability.